 Storage

 Store these lemon poppy seed muffins in an airtight container for up to 3 days at room temperature or up to 5 days in the refrigerator.
-Please note that storing the muffins at room temperature or in the refrigerator may give them mushy tops if the honey lemon syrup or lemon glaze is applied.
+Please note that storing the muffins at room temperature or in the refrigerator may cause them to develop mushy tops if the honey-lemon syrup or lemon glaze is applied.

 These muffins can also be kept frozen (cooled, then wrapped in plastic wrap, and kept in a freezer bag or container) for up to 3 months.
 Reheat (from frozen) in a 350ºF pre-heated oven for 10-12 minutes.